eunos-1128/openstructure/modules/doc/actions.rst

   Each score is opt-in and can be enabled with optional arguments.

-  Example to compute global and per-residue lDDT values as well as QS-score:
+  Example to compute global and per-residue LDDT values as well as QS-score:

   ost compare-structures -m model.pdb -r reference.cif --lddt --local-lddt --qs-score